RashmithaDeekonda/RashmithaDeekonda/README.md

 - 👋 Hi, I’m @RashmithaDeekonda
 - 👀 I’m interested in computers, crypto, blockchains, solidity.
-- 🌱 I’m currently learning programming in C, C++, Java.
+- 🌱 I’m currently learning programming in Java and upskilling myself with HTML, CSS and JS.
 - 💞️ I’m looking to collaborate on creating websites.
 - 📫 How to reach me : rashmitha3105@gmail.com